 Having a strong immune system is valuable throughout the year, and especially during the winter months when colds, cases of flu, and other illnesses tend to be more prevalent.
 A healthy immune system is even more important as you grow older, as the capability of the immune system declines with age.
-With these factors in mind, it’s a good idea to start taking inventory of what you’re doing to give your immune system a boost, and that includes monitoring the foods and herbs you choose to eat.
+With these factors in mind, it’s a good idea to start taking inventory of what you’re doing to give your immune system a boost, and that includes monitoring the things you choose to eat and drink.

 There are many foods that have immune-supporting properties and that you can incorporate into your diet at any time.
 Here are some of the top edible-focused immune system boosters for seniors

 The health benefits of ginger have long been known.
 This spice is an immune system superfood thanks to its antioxidant and anti-inflammatory properties.
 When your body is fighting off a cold or flu bug, it becomes inflamed; consuming ginger can support your body combat this effect.